What is the perfect steak?

 If money is not an issue, there are many expensive steaks available, depending on the breed, the land it is raised on, the food it eats and the farming method.

-You can opt for pasture fed, organic, free range, rare breed, dry aged, or any combination of those.
+You can opt for grass fed, organic, free range, rare breed, dry aged, or any combination of those.

 If you are looking for value, there are many steaks available that will fit your spending limits, and some cheaper steaks are high in flavour and nutrition while not breaking the bank.